Avoiding Home Buyer Mistakes And Closing Mortgage On Time

 - The second mortgage is issued by a bank or credit union

-- Piggyback 80-15-5 Mortgages where home buyers who do not qualify for Jumbo Mortgages can utilize this power strategy in securing a home loan on a higher priced home
+Piggyback 80-15-5 Mortgages where homebuyers who do not qualify for Jumbo Mortgages can utilize this powerful strategy in securing a home loan on a higher-priced home.

-Avoiding home buyer mistakes includes not shopping for the types of loan programs that is best suited for you especially for a first time home buyer.
-For example, if you are purchasing a small condominium as a starter home or a town home and are expecting not to live in that home purchase more than 7 years, you may want to explore adjustable rate mortgages than a 30 year fixed rate mortgage.
+Avoiding home buyer mistakes includes not shopping for the types of loan programs that is best suited for you.
+Especially for a first time home buyer.
+For example, if you are purchasing a small condominium as a starter home and are expecting not to live in that home purchase for more than 7 years, buyers may want to explore adjustable-rate mortgages than a 30-year fixed-rate mortgage.